 Use peer-to-peer when the communication is between a few user agents within the same IP network and there is no need for extra features that a PBX-server could provide.
-To better understand how P2P works, see .
+To better understand how P2P works, see Peer-to-peer SIP (P2PSIP) on page 12.

-For more information about setting options, see .
+For more information about setting options, see SIP on page 29.